MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 * If your application is using an LDAP directory, then follow the [LDAP directory provisioning tutorial](~/identity/app-provisioning/on-premises-ldap-connector-configure.md) through the step to collect existing users from the LDAP directory.

-* For other applications, including those with a SQL database or that have provisioning support in the application gallery, follow the tutorial [govern an application's existing users](~/id-governance/identity-governance-applications-existing-users.md) through the step to confirm Microsoft Entra ID has users that match users from the application.
+* For other applications, including those applications with a SQL database or that have provisioning support in the application gallery, follow the tutorial to [govern an application's existing users](~/id-governance/identity-governance-applications-existing-users.md) through the step to confirm Microsoft Entra ID has users that match users from the application.

 * For other applications that do not have a provisioning interface, follow the tutorial to [govern the users of an application that does not support provisioning](~/id-governance/identity-governance-applications-not-provisioned-users.md) through the step to confirm Microsoft Entra ID has users that match users from the application.